Press Up Entertainment

+In 2019 they announced the development of a bowling alley at Dundrum Town Centre.

 The company investigated an initial public offering in 2018, but this was cancelled in 2019.

 In July 2022, it was announced that Press Up would open its first UK venue after converting the listed Methodist Central Hall, Birmingham into a 150 bedroom hotel and event space.

+In early 2025 the company restructured it's operations and rebranded as Eclective.